This article provides an opportunity for you to reflect on your leadership.

 These imagined elders and parents have all the qualities that most leaders would say they aspire to – yet the higher up we go in organisations or political structures the less we tend to see these qualities.
 And even in some small organisations leadership doesn’t look anything like this – with bullying and manipulation being more the flavour of the day, or alternatively a ‘hands off’ approach where there is no presence or genuine leadership.
 Similarly with parenting, which could be thought of as the most important leadership role we can ever carry out, we often see manipulation and control, over the top anger and bullying or alternatively, a lack of boundaries and an ‘anything for a peaceful life’ approach.

 Why is this?
-It’s as if being placed in a position of leadership people morph in to something different.
+It’s as if, when placed in a position of leadership, people can get drawn into a dynamic where they morph in to something very different from their original hopes or expectations.
 Their integrity goes, along with the original passion and commitment with which they took on the role.
 People get channelled in to behaving in particular ways, and as the pressure piles up their good intentions get lost, instead they’re swept up in a struggle to prove their worth, gain esteem and stay in control.
 They end up leading from a place of fear.

 This is so widespread that it is about more than the individual leader.
 It seems to be a societal wound that we carry together.
 Indeed, I believe this wound does not just belong to leaders, it also belongs to the people they lead.
 It is a situation colluded in at some unconscious level by all involved.
 What is causing this ‘sick’ leadership?